anyoptimization/pymoo-doc/source/index.rst

 **(ii)** To offer more and more new algorithms and features, we are more than happy if somebody wants to contribute by developing code.
 You can see it as a win-win situation because your development will be linked to your publication(s), which can significantly increase your work awareness.
 Please note that we aim to keep a high level of code quality, and some refactoring might be suggested.
-We have prepared a list of `suggested contributions <contributions.html>`_.

 **(iii)** You like our framework, and you would like to use it for profit-making purposes?